Guest article: Training with FUNino

 Variations

-• Competition: Who will score the most hits?
-Who catches the most runners?
+• Competition: Who can score the most hits?
+Who can catch the most runners?

 • Pass the ball into the goals.

-• The ball in your hand makes running more difficult and improves your feel for the ball.
+• The ball in your hand makes running more difficult and improves your ball feel.

-• The runner can choose between the two goals and deceive the catcher.
+• The runner may choose between the two goals and deceive the catcher.

-• Adjust the distances to the children's ability level.
+• Adapt the distances to the children’s level of ability.

 Exercise 2: FUNino-2 vs 1